Enzogslf/SecondDegreeEquationSep/README.md

 ## *why rewrite it?*

-Java has jut been a pain in the ass recently \
+Java has just been a pain in the ass recently \
-  and i fell like Go will serve me well!
+  and i feel like Go will serve me well!